B2B keyword research is broken. Here’s how I plan to fix it.

 In just seconds, I’ve surfaced all the topics and terminology (and then some) it took me hours to uncover in the old, busted process.
 I simply disregard the topics irrelevant to my client’s business, like API testing.

-The next step is to determine the organic search opportunities, if any, around those topics.
+Now that my industry-expert AI partner has helped me uncover a juicy list of bottom-of-funnel topics, the next step is to determine the organic search opportunities, if any, around those topics.

-Instead, ContentSage evaluates every query you enter based on its intent, so it can return keyword results based on relevance — the top results are the keywords most aligned with the specific intent of your query.
+Instead, ContentSage evaluates every query you enter based on its intent, so it can return keyword results based on relevance — the top results are the keywords most aligned with the specific search intent of your query.

 Indeed, ContentSage’s top result for a search on “software testing tools” is a cluster of 46 semantically-similar keywords about testing tools.
 If I can rank well for one of these keywords, I have a good chance of ranking for most or all of them.